alperkonuralp/nodejs-gracefully-shutdown/README.md

 GracefullyShutdown(name: string, onClose: () => void | Promise<void>)
 ```
 ### Parameters
-$name:$ The name for logging.
+*name:* The name for logging.

-$onClose:$ The function delegate to run on shutdown.
+*onClose:* The function delegate to run on shutdown.

 ### Example